 - However, India’s uranium reserves are not enough to meet its power generation requirements.
 Here, the NSG’s uranium import restrictions affected India’s power generation capabilities.

 Aspirants can go through the relevant links provided below to prepare for the upcoming Civil Services exam even better –

 - The Agreement is between two States possessing advanced nuclear technology, both parties having the same benefits and advantages.

 - The Deal will enable full civil nuclear energy cooperation between both countries.

 - The Deal covers nuclear reactors and aspects of the nuclear fuel cycle like reprocessing and encroachment.

 - The Agreement provides for the development of a nuclear fuel strategic reserve to hedge against any break in the supply over the lifetime of India’s reactors.

-- The Agreement provides for transfer of nuclear material, nuclear trade, equipment, components, and related technologies and for cooperation in nuclear fuel cycle activities.
+- The Agreement provides for the transfer of nuclear material, nuclear trade, equipment, components, and related technologies and cooperation in nuclear fuel cycle activities.

-- The Agreement provides for the application of IAEA safeguards to transferred material and equipment.
+- The Agreement provides for the application of International Atomic Energy Agency (IAEA) safeguards to transfer material and equipment.